How to Prepare an Authentic Neapolitan Margherita Pizza in a Home Oven?

 Before we dive into the actual cooking process, it’s critical to discuss the ingredients.
 The quality and freshness of your materials will significantly impact your final product.

-Sujet a lire : How to Master the Art of a Perfectly Aged Balsamic Vinaigrette?
+A voir aussi : How to Master the Art of a Perfectly Aged Balsamic Vinaigrette?

 To make a Neapolitan pizza, you’ll need basic pizza ingredients: flour, yeast, salt, olive oil, and water for the dough.
 The sauce requires fresh tomatoes and a touch of salt.
 The toppings are simple but classic: fresh mozzarella, basil leaves, and a drizzle of olive oil.